-It is a common question to be asked whether one can rollover existing retirement funds into a Solo 401(k) Plan.
+A Solo 401k rollover vs contribution is not the same, but it is a common question retirement investors ask.
 In this article, we look at Solo 401(k) rollovers vs contribution, and the types of rollovers you can make with your retirement account(s).

 The answer is yes, you can perform a Solo 401(k) rollover as long as the funds are not Roth IRA funds.
 In general, you can better understand a 401(k) rollover as existing retirement funds.
 This can be either IRA, SEP IRA, SIMPLE IRA, 401(k), profit sharing or other pre-tax retirement funds you intend on rolling over to a 401(k) or Solo 401(k) Plan.